Is Argentina Safe to Visit

 After breakfast, you’ll be met by your English-speaking private chauffeur-guide, and transferred from Puerto Valle to Loi Suites jungle hotel in Puerto Iguazú, visiting some Jesuit ruins along the way.

-Loi Suites jungle hotel is an exclusive and luxurious eco-lodge, nestled in the Iryapú Jungle.
+Loi Suites Iguazú Hotel is an exclusive and luxurious eco-lodge, nestled in the Iryapú Jungle.
 You’ll stay here for two nights, within close range of the Iguazú Falls.
-Built with a focus on sustainability, Loi Suites aims to preserve the native vegetation and you’ll be surrounded by towering trees and diverse wildlife.
+Built with a focus on sustainability, Loi Suites aims to preserve the native vegetation, and you’ll be surrounded by towering trees and diverse wildlife.
 Spend the afternoon enjoying the outdoor heated swimming pool, pool bar, spa, gym and restaurant.

-You’ll be transferred from the airport to El Pedral Lodge, a historical former manor and a peaceful retreat into nature.
-You’ll stay at the lodge for the next three nights on a full-board basis, with all meals and activities included (activities are dependant on the weather conditions on the day).
-Spend the afternoon exploring the lodge, taking a dip in the swimming pool, visiting the beach or venturing out on a breezy bike ride.
+You’ll stay at the lodge for the next three nights on a full-board basis, with all meals and activities included.
+Spend the afternoon exploring the lodge, visiting the beach or venturing out on a breezy bike ride.